Nespresso Vs Keurig (Which’s better pod coffee maker?)

 This round is more of a tie than a clear winner.
 But the Vertuo line Nespresso machine certainly has an edge in user friendliness and also Nespresso machines are easier to clean.
 Nespresso has an automatic capsule ejection system that adds to user-friendliness

-5) Price and the Variety in models
+4) Cost and the Variety in models

 The entry-level Keurig models, like the mini and slim, start at around 100 dollars, but these machines are limited in terms of customizable options, for example, you cannot change coffee strength, temperature, or serving size.

 Nespresso machines are generally more expensive than Keurig.
-Entry-level machines, like Essenza Mini, Pixie, and Citiz, costs around 150 to 200 dollars and can only brew lungo and espresso drinks.
+Entry-level machines, like Essenza Mini, Pixie, and Citiz, cost around 150 to 200 dollars and can only brew lungo and espresso drinks.
 Nespresso Vertuo models also lie in the same price range.

 BrandCost of one podYearly cost for 2 cups a day